Susan Gaylard

 Ph.D., University of California, Berkeley, 2004

-Susan Gaylard completed her undergraduate work in her native South Africa, before studying at Berkeley and the Scuola Normale Superiore in Pisa.
-Prof. Gaylard focuses on the early modern period, in particular the intersection between literature and material culture.
-Her book, Hollow Men: Writing, Objects, and Public Identity in Renaissance Italy (Fordham University Press, 2013) explores the linking of literary identity to objects (like books, coins, clothes, portraits, monuments, emblems), and the gendering of the literary canon.
+Susan Gaylard’s research and teaching focus on rhetorics of power.
+She completed her undergraduate work in her native South Africa, before studying at Berkeley and the Scuola Normale Superiore in Pisa.
+Prof. Gaylard primarily works on the early modern period, in particular the intersection between literature and material culture.
+Her first book, Hollow Men: Writing, Objects, and Public Identity in Renaissance Italy (Fordham University Press, 2013) explores the linking of literary identity to objects (like books, coins, clothes, portraits, monuments, emblems), and the gendering of the literary canon.
 Her current project explores the gendering of popular historiography through visual-verbal interactions in 16th-century illustrated books.
+The next book will highlight race-making in Italian fashion from the middle ages to today.

-Other teaching and research interests include fashion, gender and portraiture, nationalism as expressed in material culture, theater, early modern "how-to" books, literary historiography, and Italian representations of Africa.
+Other teaching and research interests include gender and portraiture; nationalism as expressed in material culture; and the intersection of language with politics.

 Home Department